ichiro-kazusa/CANBus.jl/README.md

 To decode messages, use tsavelmann's [`CANalyze.jl`](https://github.com/tsabelmann/CANalyze.jl/tree/main).

-At this time, this is an alpha version software.
+At this time, this is an beta version software.
 * Fewer supported devices.
-* Several interfaces are tested only on virtual bus.
-* Package behavior changes frequently.
+* Basic tests has been conducted, but further testing is needed under broader conditions.
+* Only basic error handling is performed.

 For more details, read [documentation](https://ichiro-kazusa.github.io/CANBus.jl/stable/).

+## Features

+* Setup device and Transmit/Receive CAN messages in unified easy way.
+* Pure julia implementation, directly calls native or C apis, does not depend on other languages.
+* CAN FD support.

 ## Installation
 Install via julia package mode,